Semiring Provenance for Lightweight Description Logics: Provenance in the and Semirings

 In the context of axiom pinpointing, it is common to allow for static axioms to capture cases where, for instance, the assertions or the GCIs and RIs are considered to be immutable, among many other situations that appear in different formalisms \shortcite{DBLP:conf/ki/BaaderPS07,PrMa-13,LiMa13}.
 Formally, we consider that a DL ontology $\Omc$ is partitioned into two subsets $\Omc:=\Omc_s\cup \Omc_r$ where $\Omc_s$ is the class of \emph{static} axioms, which are assumed to always hold, and $\Omc_r$ is the class of \emph{refutable} axioms which take part in the justifications.
 In particular, to the best of our knowledge, the only systematic study on the computation of BCQ justifications considers justifications to be sets of assertions, \ie GCIs and RIs to be static \cite{DBLP:conf/ecai/CeylanLMV20}.
-To handle this case, we may simply compute the \posbool-provenance and consider the semiring homomorphism that maps $\lambda_\semiringVars(\beta)$ to 1 for every $\beta\in\Omc_s$.
+To handle this case, we may simply annotate the axioms of $\Omc_s$ with $1$ and those of $\Omc_r$ with distinct variables.

 It is worth noting that the problem of axiom pinpointing has been studied, under different names, in many other communities like---among many others---propositional satisfiability \shortcite{LPMM16}, process modelling \shortcite{RCFG22}, and answer set programming \shortcite{ADFPR22}.